-The Federal Government has been asked to introduce an urgent Small and Medium Enterprises (SME) support programme for businesses in Computer Village, Nigeria’s largest technology market cluster based in Ikeja, Lagos.
+The Federal Government has been asked to introduce an urgent Small and Medium Enterprises (SME) support programme for businesses in Computer Village, Nigeria’s largest technology market in Ikeja, Lagos.

 Mrs Adenike Shittu, CEO of Mojoy Computers Limited, made the call urging the Federal Government and its relevant agencies to aid Computer Village SMEs as critical segment of the information and communication technology (ICT) industry in Nigeria.